louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Quetiapine (Seroquel) [^8a8dd992].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of quetiapine fumarate PO (also known as Seroquel):
-- Anticholinergic syndrome: use caution in patients with urinary retention, prostatic hypertrophy, constipation, or taking anticholinergic medications.
+- **Anticholinergic syndrome**: use caution in patients with urinary retention, prostatic hypertrophy, constipation, or taking anticholinergic medications.
-- Antipsychotic withdrawal: do not discontinue abruptly in any patient.
+- **Antipsychotic withdrawal**: do not discontinue abruptly in any patient.
-- Aspiration pneumonia: use caution in elderly patients, particularly with advanced Alzheimer's disease.
+- **Aspiration pneumonia**: use caution in elderly patients, particularly with advanced Alzheimer's disease.
-- Cataract: maintain a high level of suspicion, as long-term use of quetiapine has been associated with an increased risk of cataracts.
+- **Cataract**: maintain a high level of suspicion, as long-term use of quetiapine has been associated with an increased risk of cataracts.
-- Falls: maintain a high level of suspicion, as quetiapine may cause somnolence, orthostatic hypotension, motor and sensory instability, leading to falls and injuries.
+- **Falls**: maintain a high level of suspicion, as quetiapine may cause somnolence, orthostatic hypotension, motor and sensory instability, leading to falls and injuries.
-- Hematologic disorders: use caution in patients with leukopenia/neutropenia include pre-existing low white cell count (WBC) and history of drug induced leukopenia/neutropenia.
+- **Hematologic disorders**: use caution in patients with leukopenia/neutropenia include pre-existing low white cell count (WBC) and history of drug induced leukopenia/neutropenia.
-- Hyperprolactinemia: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hyperprolactinemia.
+- **Hyperprolactinemia**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hyperprolactinemia.
-- Hypotension: use caution in patients with cardiovascular or cerebrovascular disease, dehydration/hypovolemia, or taking antihypertensive agents.
+- **Hypotension**: use caution in patients with cardiovascular or cerebrovascular disease, dehydration/hypovolemia, or taking antihypertensive agents.
-- Hypothyroidism: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hypothyroidism.
+- **Hypothyroidism**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hypothyroidism.
 Monitor TSH and fT4 levels.
-- Mania: use caution in patients with bipolar disorder.
+- **Mania**: use caution in patients with bipolar disorder.
 Screen patients for any personal or family history of bipolar disorder before initiating quetiapine.
-- Metabolic changes: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of metabolic changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
+- **Metabolic changes**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of metabolic changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
-- Neuroleptic malignant syndrome: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of neuroleptic malignant syndrome.
+- **Neuroleptic malignant syndrome**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of neuroleptic malignant syndrome.
-- Prolonged QT interval: use caution in patients at increased risk of QT prolongation, such as the elderly, patients with CVD, family history of QT prolongation, congestive HF, or cardiac hypertrophy.
+- **Prolonged QT interval**: use caution in patients at increased risk of QT prolongation, such as the elderly, patients with CVD, family history of QT prolongation, congestive HF, or cardiac hypertrophy.
 Avoid using quetiapine with other QT-prolonging agents, including class IA or III antiarrhythmics, antipsychotics (such as ziprasidone, chlorpromazine, thioridazine), antibiotics (such as gatifloxacin, moxifloxacin), or other medications known to prolong the QT interval (such as pentamidine, levomethadyl acetate, methadone).
-- Seizure: use caution in patients with seizure disorder or low seizure threshold.
+- **Seizure**: use caution in patients with seizure disorder or low seizure threshold.
-- Somnolence: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Stroke: use caution in elderly subjects with dementia.
+- **Stroke**: use caution in elderly subjects with dementia.
-- Tardive dyskinesia: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of tardive dyskinesia.
+- **Tardive dyskinesia**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of tardive dyskinesia.
-- Torsades de pointes, SCD: use caution, as quetiapine is associated with an increased risk of these adverse events.
+- **Torsades de pointes, SCD**: use caution, as quetiapine is associated with an increased risk of these adverse events.
 Avoid using quetiapine in patients with a history of cardiac arrhythmias, such as bradycardia, hypokalemia, hypomagnesemia, or congenital QT prolongation.

 ---